 The evaluation for migrainous infarction is similar to that of persistent migraine aura without infarction.
 By definition, an ischemic infarct in a correlating anatomic area to symptoms should be seen on MRI or CT of the brain.
 This warrants a further standard stroke evaluation, including imaging of the intra and extracranial vasculature (including carotid arteries), as well as cardiac evaluations beginning with transthoracic echocardiography.
 Electrocardiogram and telemetry should also be pursued to evaluate for paroxysmal arrhythmias such as atrial fibrillation.

-Treatment of migrainous infarction is the same as with any ischemic stroke.
+Treatment of migrainous infarction is the same as with any ischemic stroke acutely and preventively.
 The initial goal is to evaluate for potentially treatable etiologies (such as cardioembolic source) and treat accordingly.
-Otherwise, secondary stroke risk factor modifications are the goal and include antiplatelet therapy in combination with optimal control of blood pressure, hypertension, hyperlipidemia, diabetes, tobacco cessation, and healthy lifestyle changes.
+Otherwise, secondary stroke risk factor modifications are the goal and include antiplatelet therapy in combination with optimal control of blood pressure, hypertension, hyperlipidemia, diabetes, tobacco/smoking cessation, and healthy lifestyle changes.

-Abortive migraine options can include the gepants (Ubrelvy, Nurtec ODT), ditans (Reyvow), NSAIDs and other conventional abortives, although triptans and ergots should be avoided.
+Abortive migraine options can include the gepants (Ubrelvy, Nurtec ODT), ditans (Reyvow), neuromodulatory devices, and NSAIDs/over the counter analgesics, although triptans and ergots should be avoided.

 - Headache Classification Committee of the International Headache Society (IHS).
 The International Classification of Headache Disorders, 3rd edition.
 Cephalalgia 2013;33:629-808.